Through Severe Knee Injuries, Dwyane Wade Continues to Endure

 A doctor can choose to be aggressive or conservative in his course of treatment.
 A repair can always be attempted, but the meniscus may not heal.
 Many times the correct course of action is clear, other times less so.
 For example, Dr. Andrews attempted to repair a lateral meniscus tear in Chase Budinger’s left knee in November 2012, and when that failed, subsequently removed it in September 2013.

 A repair approach has a significantly longer healing time – many months in fact, as Derrick Rose and Russell Westbrook can attest to – but provides a far better long-term prognosis if successful, with no significant long term consequences in the vast majority of cases.
-A removal approach has a far quicker healing time – often just a few weeks, as Metta World Peace and Grant Hill can attest to – but future problems are much more likely to arise.
+A removal approach has a far quicker healing time – often a few weeks or even just days, as Blake Griffin and Metta World Peace can attest to – but future problems are much more likely to arise.

 Partial loss of a meniscus can have damaging effects on a knee, leading to serious longer-term consequences.
-The mensci separate and maintain proper spacing between the tibia and femur in the knee.
-The increased contact between these bones within the knee after partial loss of a meniscus can overload the articular cartilage that resides on the ends of these long bones, causing the surface of the articular cartilage to rub away, leading to necrosis and eventually complete loss of the cartilage layer.
+The increased contact between the tibia and femur within the knee after partial loss of a meniscus can overload the articular cartilage that resides on the ends of these long bones, causing the surface of the articular cartilage to rub away, leading to necrosis and eventually complete loss of the cartilage layer.
 The resulting bone-on-bone interaction, loose cartilage and excess fluid buildup in the knee causes severe pain, soreness, swelling, bruising and loss of range of motion.

 This is what Wade will be dealing with for the rest of his career.
 The symptoms can be managed with rest and rehabilitation, but the underlying condition is both chronic and degenerative.
 Many years down the line, Wade is likely to face knee replacement, which is a very common operation for ex-athletes (1).